-Both Block 1a and 1b have occupied floors more than 18 m above fire service access level, therefore each will need to be provided with a firefighting shaft (i.e. firefighting stairs and firefighting lifts).
+Block 3c has occupied floors more than 18 m above fire service access level, which will need to be provided with a firefighting shaft (i.e. firefighting stairs and firefighting lifts).
 This is discussed in more detail in Section 9.